Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 No one in the family can speak any English.

-The children need schools, the wife needs medical attention.
+The wife needs medical attention.

-The council has a duty of care, so they went to the top of the housing list bypassing two thousand locals.
+So they went to the top of the housing list bypassing 2,000 locals.

-Like if this isn't making your inner gammon rage at the injustice of this, I don't know what will.
+Like, if this isn't making your inner Gammon rage at the injustice of this, I don't know what will.

-And what's worse is when they just come out and say, Yeah, this was always the plan, right?
+And what's worse is when they just come out and say, yeah, this was always the plan, right?

 You might be like, who's John McTernan?